Babtsov/learning/unittest/README.md

 ## google talk: https://www.youtube.com/watch?v=wEhu57pih5w

 ## How to write hard to test code:
-* mixing the new operator with business logic
+* mixing the object creation code with business logic
-* looking for things
+* looking for things (fetching stuff from the network in a non-isolatable way)
-* work in the consteuctor
+* work in the constructor
 * having a global state
 * singletons (another case of global state)
 * static methods (not including a "leaf method")